menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 **To download support information**:

 1. Locate the specific appliance you are troubleshooting.
-2. On the :guilabel:`Action` menu, select :guilabel:`Get support info`.
-You can also access this option on the Row menu :guilabel:`...`.
+2. Select :guilabel:`Get support info` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.
 3. Select :guilabel:`Download`.
 4. Once the download is complete, forward the downloaded file to support@bluecatnetworks.com.